hortonworks/ansible-hortonworks/README.md

   This installs the Ambari Agent on all nodes and the Ambari Server on the designated node.
 Ambari Agents are configured to register to the Ambari Server.

+1. Configure Ambari

+  Run the `configure_ambari.sh` script to configure Ambari.

+  This playbook is used to set the HDP repository URLs in Ambari but will be used for other settings such as the Alert options or the admin user password.

 1. Apply Blueprint

   Run the `apply_blueprint.sh` script to install HDP based on an Ambari Blueprint.